Zabir-A/Background-Remover-V2/README.md

 I have included a packaged executable version of the application for those that don't want to go through all that, and just want to test it.

-Obviously, this is not how the Web Application should be installed or run, but it works.
-It will run Flask in a development server, so use it at your risk.
+Obviously, this is not how the Web Application should be installed or run, but it works, so use it at your own risk.

 ## Downloading the packaged application (BgRmvr.exe):